Radioplane Company: Post-war, Northrop purchase

-Shortly after the end of the war the company the company produced a report sponsored by the Office of Naval Research with proposals for small aircraft capable of carrying a single marine over irradiated territory in an amphibious assault.
+Shortly after the end of the war the company produced a report sponsored by the Office of Naval Research with proposals for small aircraft capable of carrying a single marine over irradiated territory in an amphibious assault.

 As the post-war wind-down began to take effect, Denny eventually sold his 25% stake in the company to Collins in 1948.

 Late in the war the company began development of an entirely new drone design known as the Basic Training Target, or BTT.
 Unlike the previous models which retained some semblance of their original model-airplane origins, the BTT series were metal skinned and much more streamlined.
 The first examples mounted a 72 hp McCullough O-100-1 engine and was able to reach 220 mph and was designed so that at 700 feet range it appeared and flew like a jet fighter flying at 700 mph at 300 yard range.
 It entered service in 1950 with some examples used as late as the 1980s.

 A further improvement was the OQ-19/KD2R-5, with a 95 hp McCullough that raised speed to 230 mph.
 These included wing-tip mounts for teardrop-shaped radar reflectors that allowed them to be used with various radar-guided guns and missiles.
 These entered service as the MQM-36 Shelduck, and ultimately became the company's biggest success, with just 60,000 produced in a production run that lasted into the 1980s.
 A modified version of the Shelduck, the RP-71 Falconer (MQM-57), added an autopilot and camera mounts for battlefield reconnaissance duties.

 For even higher speeds, the company began experimenting with pulsejet systems immediately after the war, building two experimental designs, the RP-21 and RP-26.
 In response to a call for high-speed target drones from the newly formed US Air Force, in 1950 the company introduced the Radioplane Q-1, powered by a small pulsejet.
 An attempt to build a version with the Continental YJ69 turbojet failed to find orders, and the role was taken over by the Ryan Firebee Q-2.
 Only a few dozen Q-1's were produced in total.
 The jet-powered Q-1 was then used in the development of the GAM-67 Crossbow, an experimental long-range anti-radiation missile.
 In 1953 they began development of the RP-61, a supersonic jet-powered drone that was powered by a XJ81 engine and able to reach Mach 1.55.
 Several improved models followed, but only 25 were produced.

 The company was purchased by Northrop in 1952, becoming the Radioplane Division of Northrop.
 The factory later moved to a Northrop plant at Newbury Park, CA, and the name was changed to the Ventura Division, Northrop Corporation.